-Orosomucoid-1 (ORM1), also known as Alpha 1-Acid Glycoprotein protein weighing 41-43 kDa and is synthesized from the liver.
-Change in ORM1 level have been reported in many diseases.
+Orosomucoid-1 (ORM1), also known as Alpha 1-Acid Glycoprotein (AGP) is an acute-phase protein weighing 41-43 kDa and is synthesized from the liver.
+Changes in ORM1 level have been reported in many diseases.
 Our first aim in this study was to evaluate the importance of ORM1 in urological malignancies, based on the literature.
-Articles in Pht.
-Med between 1955 and 2021 were reviewed with the help of MeSH terms.
-There were studies on prostate cancer, 5 on bladder cancer, and 2 on renal cancer, and no studies on residual or penile cancer.
-As a result, it was understood that ORM1 has three important effects on urological malignancies. (a) Serum and urine ORM1 levels and glycoforms can be used as a valuable biomarker. (b) ORM1 is a drugbinding/carrier protein with polymorphic variants that can alter the pharmaceleinstics of binding/carrier protein with polymorphic variants that can alter the pharmacokinetics of anticancer drugs such as docetaxel. (c) ORM1 has significant anti-inflammatory, immunomodulatory and pro-angiogenic properties.
+Articles in PubMed between 1955 and 2021 were reviewed with the help of MeSH terms.
+There were 7 studies on prostate cancer, 5 on bladder cancer, and 2 on renal cancer, and no studies on testicular or penile cancer.
+As a result, it was understood that ORM1 has three important effects on urological malignancies. (a) Serum and urine ORM1 levels and glycoforms can be used as a valuable biomarker. (b) ORM1 is a drug-binding/carrier protein with polymorphic variants that can alter the pharmacokinetics of anticancer drugs such as docetaxel. (c) ORM1 has significant anti-inflammatory, immunomodulatory and pro-angiogenic properties.
 Secondly, we analyzed the ORM1 levels in tumor tissues, normal tissues adjacent to the tumor (NAT), and urine samples of 16 patients with bladder cancer (13 male, 3 female).
-Information such as age (81 $\pm$ 8), height (165 $\pm$ 10 cm), weight (78 $\pm$ 13 kg), BMI (29 $\pm$ 6) tymor size (25 $\pm$ 18 mm), and pathological stages (6 pTa and 8 pT1 or other) of the patients were also recorded.
+Information such as age ( $81 \pm$ 8), height (165 $\pm$ 10 cm), weight (78 $\pm$ 13 kg), BMI (29 $\pm$ 6), tumor size (25 $\pm$ 18 mm), and pathological stages (6 pTa and 8 pT1 or other) of the patients were also recorded.
 For analyzes, tissue samples were homogenized and total protein extracted.
 Protein concentrations were measured colorimetrically by the Bradford method, and protein quality was assessed by SDS-PAGE.
 Tissue and urine ORM1 levels were analyzed by ELISA.
-As a result of this preliminary experimental study, there was no statistically significant difference between tumor tissues and NAT's ORM1 levels (P= 0.5015).
-Uninequal ORM1 levels af potients with a Texture was all of the degree of a sequence of the sequence of 0.5915).
-Urinary QRM1 levels of patients with pTa stage were slightly decreased compared to urine samples of pt1 or other stage patients, but this decrease was not statistically significant (P= 0.4206).
-Umary ORM1 levels were found to be weakly positively correlated (r= 0.4657, P= 0.1270) with the bodyweights of the patients.
-Performing creatinine correction in urine samples and releating the study with a larger cohort will be informative.
+As a result of this preliminary experimental study, there was no statistically significant difference between tumor tissues and NAT's ORM1 levels (P= 0.5915).
+Urinary ORM1 levels of patients with pTa stage were slightly decreased compared to urine samples of pT1 or other stage patients, but this decrease was not statistically significant (P=0.4206).
+Urinary ORM1 levels were found to be weakly positively correlated (r= 0.4657, P= 0.1270) with the bodyweights of the patients.
+Performing creatinine correction in urine samples and repeating the study with a larger cohort will be informative.